benton-tripp/slothful-seer/README.md

 Note that `rJava` also requires a 64-bit version of Java installed, along with the `JAVA_HOME` environment variable set.
 To install Java, see the [Oracle website](https://www.oracle.com/java/technologies/downloads/).
 After installation, either set the `JAVA_HOME` environment variable (e.g., using a Windows desktop run `setx PATH "C:\C:\Program Files\Java\jdk-VERSION;%PATH%"` from the command line, replacing "VERSION" with the correct version), or set it from your R environment using the `Sys.setenv()` function prior to loading the library in an R session.

+### Running the application using Docker

+A Dockerfile has been included in this repository as an alternative to running the application locally after installing the required packages (and Java).
+This is a good alternative if package versions and/or Java are giving you grief.

+To run the app using docker:

+1. Download the Dockerfile (or clone the full app), and navigate to the directory with the file
+2. Run `docker build -t slothful-seer-app .` to create an image
+3. Then run `docker run --rm -p 4000:3838 slothful-seer-app` to start a container
+4. Open up a browser, navigate to [http:/127.0.0.1:4000](http:/127.0.0.1:4000)
+5. To stop, run `docker stop [CONTAINER_ID]`